faridrh/EnglishLearningHub/src/stories/intermediate/the-lost-key.md

 "Is this yours?" he asked, holding up the key.

-Sarah felt <mark>enormous</mark> relief.
+Sarah felt <mark data-translation="enormous">enormous</mark> relief.
 "Yes, that's it!
 Thank you so much!"

 As she walked home, Sarah realized that sometimes the answer to our problems is simpler than we think.
-She had been so worried about being locked out that she hadn't considered <mark>retracing</mark> her steps.
+She had been so worried about being locked out that she hadn't considered <mark data-translation="retracing">retracing</mark> her steps.
 From now on, she decided, she would be more careful with her belongings and remember that asking for help often leads to solutions.

-When she finally opened her apartment door, Sarah felt <mark>grateful</mark> not just for finding her key, but for the reminder that community and kindness exist everywhere, even in small coffee shops.
+When she finally opened her apartment door, Sarah felt <mark data-translation="grateful">grateful</mark> not just for finding her key, but for the reminder that community and kindness exist everywhere, even in small coffee shops.

 ---